James P. Gordon: Quantum information

 In 1962, Gordon studied the implications of quantum mechanics on Shannon's information capacity.
 He pointed out the main effects of quantization and conjectured the quantum equivalent of Shannon's formula for the information capacity of a channel.
 Gordon's conjecture, later proven by Alexander Holevo and known as Holevo's theorem, became one of the central results in the modern field of quantum information theory.
 In his work with W.H.
 Louisell published in 1966, Gordon addressed the problem of measurement in quantum physics, focusing in particular on the simultaneous measurement of noncommuting observables.
 The concept of "measurement operator," which was introduced in that work was an early version of what is currently referred to as positive-operator valued measure (POVM) in the context of quantum measurement theory.
 After his retirement, Gordon re-engaged with the topic of quantum information and his last paper on the subject, titled "Communication and Measurement", was published on arxiv one year after his death.

 Atom diffusion

 Having joined Arthur Ashkin's efforts of manipulating microparticles with laser beams, Gordon wrote the first theory describing radiation forces and momenta in dielectric media.
 Later, jointly with Ashkin, he modeled the motion of atoms in a radiation trap.
 This work together with Ashkin's experiments, was the basis for what later developed into the fields of atom trapping and optical tweezers.
+Ashkin's work on optical tweezers was recognized with the Nobel Prize in Physics awarded to him in 2018.